4 Simple Ways To Improve Your Sleep Tonight

 Magnesium is a mineral that can help our bodies relax and is often used in cases of restless leg syndrome.
 This supplemen can also improve other aspects of our health such as bone and cardiovascular health.

 Finally, CBD is a non-psychoactive chemical compound that comes from the cannabis plant and can help create a feeling of relaxation and calm.
 I like to use CBD edible candies or a sublingual oil before bed which I get from birch and fog, a Canadian brand offering THC and CBD products to help with sleep and various other concerns.
 I definitely recommend checking them out if you're interested in testing our CBD for sleep and even have a code you can use for a discount on your first order!
-Just use the code RHIAMARTINE20 at checkout for $20 off your purchase.
+Just use the code RHIAMARTINE15 at checkout for $15 off your first purchase.